NathanKr/rsc-fetch-dynamic-data-playground/README.md

 <h2>Project Description</h2>
-This project demonstrates the use of React Server Components (RSC) in Next.js to handle dynamic server-side rendering (SSR) with proper error and loading states.
-The project includes server-side data fetching, error handling, and dynamic rendering using Next.js components.
+This project showcases the power of React Server Components (RSC) in Next.js for dynamic server-side rendering (SSR) with robust error and loading state handling.
+It demonstrates server-side data fetching, error management, and dynamic UI rendering using Next.js components.

 <h2>Motivation</h2>
-  In the first two references, <a href='#ref1'>[1]</a> and <a href='#ref2'>[2]</a>, we explored RSC vs RCC for 'hello world' and static data fetching (SSG).
-Now, it’s time to fetch data dynamically (SSR) using RSC.
-Unlike SSG (build time), where there’s no need to handle errors and loading states, SSR requires proper handling for a better user experience.
-This project addresses the following key questions:
+  Building upon the foundation established in the references (links provided), this project delves deeper into RSC's capabilities for dynamic data fetching.
+Unlike SSG (static site generation), which doesn't necessitate error and loading states (as data is pre-fetched during build time), SSR requires careful handling of these states to deliver a seamless user experience.
+This project tackles essential questions:

 <ul>
-<li>how to do it in next.js ??</li>
+<li>How to implement dynamic data fetching using RSC in Next.js?</li>
-<li>how to handle error in server component ?</li>
+<li>How to effectively handle errors within server components to ensure user-friendliness ?</li>
-<li>how to handle loading in server component ??</li>
+<li>How to render appropriate loading states while RSC components are fetching data ?</li>
 </ul>